 Remember: Always consult with your vet before inducing vomiting.
 Have your dog's weight available and the product label of the product ingested.

 - Hydrogen Peroxide 3%—do not use any other type!

 - Paper towels

-If the dog vomits, well, if not, repeat again.
-If still does not vomit after another 10 minutes, bring your pet and the chemical bottle or other toxin to the vet at once as the vet may have more effective products to induce vomiting.
+- If the dog does not vomit, repeat the dose.
+If he or she still does not vomit after another 10 minutes, bring your pet and the chemical bottle or other toxin to the vet at once as the vet may have more effective products to induce vomiting.

-*Note: the bottle of hydrogen peroxide may say "toxic to pets", this simply means that it makes them vomit.
-If you follow the instructions and dosages carefully, you dog will vomit and there will be no long-lasting effects from ingesting the hydrogen peroxide.
+Note: The bottle of hydrogen peroxide may say "toxic to pets."
+This simply means that it makes them vomit.
+If you follow the instructions and dosages carefully, your dog will vomit and there will be no long-lasting effects from ingesting the hydrogen peroxide.

 How to Prevent/Delay Poison Absorption After Having Induced Vomiting

-You can purcase some activated charcoal and administer it after the dog vomits up the toxin.
-The dosage of compressed activated charcoal is one 5 gram tablet per 10 pounds of weight according to the Dog Owner's Veterinary Handbook.
-Simply burning some toast in the toaster until black and giving burnt toast to the dog is not as effective
+You can purchase some activated charcoal and administer it after the dog vomits up the toxin.
+The dosage of compressed activated charcoal is one 5-gram tablet per 10 pounds of weight, according to the Dog Owner's Veterinary Handbook.
+Simply burning some toast in the toaster until black and giving burnt toast to the dog is not as effective.

-Always contact your vet or have your dog immediately seen by your vet regardless of the fact he/she has vomited or not.
-Many toxins need further flushed out of the system and the dog may need emergency supportive care before complications such as seizures may arise.
+Always contact your vet or have your dog immediately seen by your vet regardless of the fact that he/she has vomited or not.
+Many toxins need to be further flushed out of the system, and the dog may need emergency supportive care before complications such as seizures may arise.